arthurlm/simple-oidc-contour-authserver/README.md

 # OIDC auth server for project contour

-A really simple OIDC auth server to use with [Project Contour](https://projectcontour.io/).
+A really simple auth server to use with [Project Contour](https://projectcontour.io/).

+Project support various authorisation method

+- OIDC: project was made for this at first :wink:
+- htpasswd
+- IP allow / deny list

 ## Few more details